guettli/missing-internet-specs/README.md

  * It is like a single point of failure.
  * You can't set up an own server

-## 43-Folder for IMAP

-I like the tickler file system (aka 43-folder) to organize things.
-I would love to do this for mails, too.
-I want mails to able to move mails into the future.
-They should reappear N days later.

-More about "tickler file": https://en.wikipedia.org/wiki/Tickler_file

-My question in the mail-in-a-box forum: https://discourse.mailinabox.email/t/snooze-feature-like-google-inbox/1790

-My question in the k9 (android IMAP client) forum: https://github.com/k9mail/k-9/issues/1842

-My naive implementation https://github.com/guettli/ndayslater (major drawback: Far too many imap sub-folders need to be greated)

-## Make notes on Mails (IMAP)
+## Store Metadata on Mails (IMAP)

 Use case: I see a mail from a friend in my inbox.
 But some information is missing.
 I call him on the phone.
 He tells me more details.
 The next step is that I need to do something.
 But not today, in about one week.
 I want to add a note to the mail.

-I use thunderbird on PC and K9 on android.
-Notes should be visible on both devices.
+Since I use several mail-user-agents (thunderbird on PC and K9 on android) not proprietary solution helps.
+Notes should be visible on all devices.

 One of several solutions: Extend IMAP Spec